-This Base Prospectus may not be distributed in the Kingdom of Saudi Arabia except to such persons as are permitted under the Offers of Securities Regulations issued by the Capital Market Authority of the Kingdom of Saudi Arabia (the Capital Market Authority).
+This document may not be distributed in the Kingdom except to such persons as are permitted under the Offers of Securities Regulations issued by the Capital Market Authority.

-The Capital Market Authority does not make any representations as to the accuracy or completeness of this Base Prospectus, and expressly disclaims any liability whatsoever for any loss arising from, or incurred in reliance upon, any part of this Base Prospectus.
-Prospective purchasers of Certificates should conduct their own due diligence on the accuracy of the information relating to the Certificates.
-If a prospective purchaser does not understand the contents of this Base Prospectus he or she should consult an authorised financial adviser.
+The Capital Market Authority does not make any representation as to the accuracy or completeness of this document, and expressly disclaims any liability whatsoever for any loss arising from, or incurred in reliance upon, any part of this document.
+Prospective purchasers of the securities offered hereby should conduct their own due diligence on the accuracy of the information relating to the securities.
+If you do not understand the contents of this document you should consult an authorised financial adviser.